Your Cart

 I want to stain and protect my wood, whilst keeping it with a matt natural wood finish

-A stain may be applied a few days later.
-Oil-based stains with a mineral spirits solvent system will be compatible sooner than a waterborne stain, which may require some additional days drying time for the wood.
+You may stain a few days later if required.
+Oil-based stains with a mineral spirits solvent system will be compatible sooner than a waterborne stain.
+Waterborne stains will require some additional days drying time for the wood.
 Normally wood is stained before the CPES and a clear finish are applied.
 That is because stains need to bond to the wood surface fibers, and look unnatural when applied to wood with an epoxy film on the surface.
 Once the wood surface has been cleaned of the epoxy film as described above, then a stain may be applied as the final finish if desired.

 Copyright Steve Smith and Stephen Dakin 1993 – 2017, All rights reserved